jeremydosborn/gitgap/README.md

 # GitGap

 Config-driven repo scanner with anonymous research survey using threshold cryptography.

-WIP.
+**Status:** Early/WIP.
+The end-to-end pipeline works, but the anonymity and threat model are still being validated.
+The Shamir threshold-splitting layer is experimental and may change.

 ## What it does